ejeej/ImmuneSpace_SDY984/OlgaMironenko/ImmuneSpace_SDY984_eng_nocode.md

 <br>

 We have already used Gene Ontology (GO) to obtain annotations for biological processes (BPs) into which products of the differentially expressed genes are involved.
 However, there can be many findings (i.e.many DEGs), and it is both inconvenient and incorrect to look for annotations for each of them, because products of the same gene can participate in different paths, as well as products from different genes can be involved into the same process.
-Approaches from the **singular enrichment analysis (SEA)** [@tipney_introduction_2010] allows to determine which particular processes are overrepresented by the genes in some set in comparison with the full gene set (the latter comrises 5 thousand genes in our case).
+Approaches from the **singular enrichment analysis (SEA)** (Tipney and Hunter 2010) allows to determine which particular processes are overrepresented by the genes in some set in comparison with the full gene set (the latter comrises 5 thousand genes in our case).

-In our research we will try to reveal such overrepresented BPs using **p-values from the hypergeometric distribution**, i.e. probabilities of getting the same or even more representation of the given BP in the set of $n$ genes in comparison with the full set of $N$ genes [@boyle_gotermfinder_open_2004].
-These p-values can be calculated with the `hyperGtest` function from the `Category` package in R [@gentleman_r_category_2022].
+In our research we will try to reveal such overrepresented BPs using **p-values from the hypergeometric distribution**, i.e. probabilities of getting the same or even more representation of the given BP in the set of $n$ genes in comparison with the full set of $N$ genes (Boyle et al. 2004).
+These p-values can be calculated with the `hyperGtest` function from the `Category` package in R (Gentleman R 2022).
 We will set the option `conditional` to TRUE in it.
 According to the package vignette, in this case "`hyperGTest` function uses the structure of the GO graph to estimate for each term whether or not there is evidence beyond that which is provided by the term's children to call the term in question statistically overrepresented.
 The algorithm conditions on all child terms that are themselves significant at the specified p-value, odds ratio, minimum or maximum gene set size cutoff.
 Given a subgraph of the GO ontology, the terms with no child categories are tested first.
 Next the nodes whose children have already been tested are tested.
-If any of a given node's children tested significant, the appropriate conditioning is performed)" [@@falcon_using_2007].
+If any of a given node's children tested significant, the appropriate conditioning is performed)" (Falcon and Gentleman 2007).

 We use 0.05 as a p-value cut-off and set minimum and maximum number of genes in BPs in the gene universe to 10 and 500, correspondingly.
-After estimating the hypergepmetric test we will exclude BPs with less than 5 genes from the chosen gene set.
+After estimating the hypergeometric test we will exclude BPs with less than 5 genes from the chosen gene set.

-We will use two approaches to **control FDR** here: p-value adjustment under Benjamini & Hochberg method and q-values estimations [@storey_statistical_2003].
+We will use two approaches to **control FDR** here: p-value adjustment under Benjamini & Hochberg method and q-values estimations (Storey and Tibshirani 2003).

 SEA will be held separately for each set of significant genes, revealed after linear mixed models and logistic regressions.

 **The number of the overrepresented BPs** obtained in every model with different cut-offs for the adjusted p-values and q-values is listed in Table 4 (empty cells state for zero BPs).

 <table class=" lightable-classic" style='font-size: 14px; font-family: "Source Sans Pro", helvetica, sans-serif; width: auto !important; '>
-<caption style="font-size: initial !important;"><b>Table 5.
+<caption style="font-size: initial !important;"><b>Table 4.
 Number of significant biological processes (GO) found in hypergeometric tests</b></caption>
  <thead>
 <tr>
 <th style="empty-cells: hide;border-bottom:hidden;" colspan="1"></th>